agorago/wego/README.md

 - Viper (for configuration management)
 - Nick Snyder's go-i18n

-Besides integration with frameworks, BPlus accomplishes the following:
+Besides integration with frameworks, WeGO accomplishes the following:
 * Provide a standardized folder structure for development.
 * Allows developers to focus on business logic without being bothered about how services are exposed via HTTP etc.
 * Facilitates interface service separation